rjw57/anglo-saxon/texts/genesis_3_1_19.rst

 :18:
   "He ate then" and not "He ate it" since the demonstrative pronoun *þa* is feminine and *wæstm* (fruit: which he ate) is masculine.

+:19:
+  *hi* here being edited by Mitchell and Robinson to *hie* rather than *he* in order to agree with the plural *oncneowon*.

+:20:
+  I would have said that *ficleaf* was singular initially but it is neuter and hence the plural is indeed the same if it has a long-stem.
+If you understand fully what long-stem means, you are doing better than I.